-Óptima Energía was one of the first companies in its state to get the national-level UNDP gender seal, which requires companies to have infrastructure, policies and practices equally friendly to both men and women.
+Óptima Energía was one of the first companies in its state to get the national-level UNDP gender seal96, which requires companies to have infrastructure, policies and practices equally friendly to both men and women.
 For example, to get the certification, Optima Energía set up a lactation room ensuring that women employees would return to work after giving birth in an environment that met their needs.
-The internship program targeting women has enrolled 9 women in two years, and has also had a spillover effect in the way the company recruits human capital in the field.
-These achievements have resulted in the reduction of IDB Invest's loan interest rate.
-More importantly, they show the power that a financial instrument can have to change "business as usual", with companies seeing for themselves the power of gender equality in business and using more than policies to improve gender equality.
+The internship program targeting women has enrolled 9 women in two years, and has also had an expansive effect in the way the company recruits human capital in the field.
+With these achievements, IDB Invest has been able to apply a lower interest rate.
+More importantly, this shows the power that a financial instrument can have to change "business as usual", demonstrating the power of gender equality in business with other actions beyond policy for advancing this issue.